 - Combine the butter and sugar together in a large bowl with electric beaters for 3-4 minutes until fluffy and the colour begins to lighten

 - Beat in the soured cream followed by the pumpkin puree

-- Carefully spoon the batter into the prepared tin and bake for 30-40 minutes until lightly browned and a skewer comes out clean.
+- Carefully spoon the batter into the prepared tin (⅔ full) and bake for 30-40 minutes until lightly browned and a skewer comes out clean.
 (If, after 30 minutes, you are worried about the cake top burning, lay foil across the top)

 - Once cooked, allow to rest for 2 minutes, then turn out of the tin and leave to cool on a wire rack

 - Toast the dessicated coconut in a dry frying pan, turning and stirring constantly with a wooden spoon until golden all over.
 Allow to cool